SQE Glossary

 SQE1 (Solicitors Qualifying Examinations Stage 1)

 SQE1 is the first part of the Solicitors Qualifying Examination (SQE), focusing on testing Functioning Legal Knowledge (FLK) across a broad range of practice areas such as contract, tort, criminal law, and property.
-SQE1 is assessed through multiple-choice questions where candidates must select the single best answer.
+SQE1 is assessed through multiple-choice questions where you must select the single best answer.
 This exam ensures that aspiring solicitors possess the foundational legal knowledge necessary to practice law effectively.

 SQE2 (Solicitors Qualifying Examinations Stage 2)

 SQE2 is the second part of the SQE, focusing on practical legal skills needed for solicitors to serve clients competently.
 SQE2 assesses skills such as client interviewing, advocacy, legal writing, and drafting through a series of simulations and written exercises.
-Passing SQE2 demonstrates that candidates can apply their legal knowledge in practical, real-world scenarios and meet the professional standards required of solicitors.
+Passing SQE2 demonstrates that you can apply their legal knowledge in practical, real-world scenarios and meet the professional standards required of solicitors.

 SRA (Solicitors Regulation Authority)